MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-plan-persona-phishing-resistant-passwordless-authentication.md

    1. Optional: Platform SSO Secure Enclave Key

 >[!NOTE]
 >It's always recommended that users have at least two credentials registered.
 This ensures the user has a backup credential available if something happens to their other credentials.
-For Highly regulated workers. it's recommended that you deploy passkeys or Windows Hello for Business in addition to any smart cards you deploy.
+For highly regulated workers, it's recommended that you deploy passkeys or Windows Hello for Business in addition to any smart cards you deploy.

 ## Next steps